ChubbyHunteR/FCBP-CUDA/README.md

 Debug build:
 make debug

-Tester for the coder:
-make tester

 Clean:
 make clean

 Directory structure
 ===================
+cbpc - CBP coder
-cbpc-cuda - CBP coder, CUDA.
+cbpc-cuda - CBP coder, CUDA
-cbpcTester - CBPC tester.
+cbpd - CBP decoder
-cbpd-cuda - CBP decoder, CUDA.
+cbpd-cuda - CBP decoder, CUDA
+cbpcTester - CBPC tester
-GRcodec - Golomb Rice coder and decoder.
+GRcodec - Golomb Rice coder and decoder
-PGM - Classes that handle PGM images and the 'error' file, which is a file that holds the difference between a prediction and the original. staticPredictors-cuda - Static predictors that are weighted before they produce a final prediction, CUDA.
+PGM - Classes that handle PGM images and the 'error' file, which is a file that holds the difference between a prediction and the original. staticPredictors - Static predictors that are weighted before they produce a final prediction staticPredictors-cuda - Static predictors that are weighted before they produce a final prediction, CUDA